- 19 Feb 2026

 Why I made the repos public

-ChargeBro is no longer active, but it's still one of the most educational projects I've ever built — because it forced me into reality: reconnecting hardware, trust issues, and the gap between a working demo and a working business.
+ChargeBro is no longer active, but it’s still one of the most educational projects I’ve ever built—because it forced me into real-world constraints: unreliable hardware connections, trust issues, and the gap between a working demo and a working business.

 Repos: chargebro-mobile and chargebro-backend